richielky/DevelopingDataProducts_Project3/README.md

 OK, you've made your shiny app, now it's time to make your pitch.
 You get 5 slides (inclusive of the title slide) to pitch a your app.
 You're going to create a web page using Slidify or Rstudio Presenter with an html5 slide deck.

-Here's what you need

-5 slides to pitch our idea done in Slidify or Rstudio Presenter Your presentation pushed to github or Rpubs
-A link to your github or Rpubs presentation pasted into the provided text box Your presentation must satisfy the following

 It must be done in Slidify or Rstudio Presenter
 It must be 5 pages
 It must be hosted on github or Rpubs
 It must contained some embedded R code that gets run when slidifying the document
 NOTE: Slidify is no longer compatible with with Rpubs.
 If you choose to use Slidify you must share your presentation using GitHub Pages.

-Notice to publish your slidify presentation to github or Rpubs, there's the publish command.
-This link outlines how to do it (it's one line).

 http://slidify.org/publish.html

-Rstudio presenter has a button to publish directly to Rpubs https://support.rstudio.com/hc/en-us/articles/200714023-Displaying-and-Distributing-Presentations.
-If you are using Rpubs, put in the link to the presentation into the submission box as a http:// link not a https:// link.

-You can also publish using both formats to github manually using gh-pages, though your github branch must have a .nojekyll fle and be on a branch names gh-pages.
-There's more on gh-pages here https://pages.github.com/ and there is a video lecture outlining how to do this.
-Review criterialess
-Your Shiny Application

-Was there enough documentation on the shiny site for a user to get started using the application?
-Did the application run as described in the documentation?
-Was there some form of widget input (slider, textbox, radio buttons, checkbox, ...) in either ui.R or a custom web page?
-Did server.R perform some calculations on the input in server.R?
-Was the server calculation displayed in the html page?
-Was the app substantively different than the very simple applications built in the class?
-Note, it's OK if the app is simple and based on the one presented in class.
-I just don't want it to be basically a carbon copy of the examples we covered.
-For example, if someone simply changed the variable names, then this would not count.
-However, a prediction algorithm that had a similar layout would be fine.
-Here's your opportunity to give the app +1 for being well done, or neat, or even just a solid effort.
-Your Reproducible Pitch

 Was the presentation completed in slidify or R Presenter?
 Was it 5 pages?